czue/pegasus-docs/deployment/kamal.md

 **Create the LetsEncrypt storage**

 This is needed if you want Traefik to automatically generate SSL certificates for you (recommended).
+If not, you can skip
+    this step and update the Kamal deploy configuration to remove the references to LetsEncrypt (search for `letsencrypt` and `secure`).

 ```shell
 <remote>$ sudo mkdir -p /letsencrypt && sudo touch /letsencrypt/acme.json && sudo chmod 600 /letsencrypt/acme.json